WojtaS52/Visualization_in_Flask/README.md

 ## Features
 - Interactive map of Europe showing:
-  -Each countries official currency
+  - Each countries official currency
-  -Language family of each country's official languages
+  - Language family of each country's official languages
 - Very simple UI

 ## Technologies Used